 When you’re preparing content for social media, are you focussed on the content itself, or the opportunity you’re addressing?
 It may sound like a bit of a no-brainer, but in my experience, 80% of businesses are focussed on the wrong thing.
 The content.

 I get that.
 It’s fun to shoot and edit video.
 It’s novel to work with a designer on an infographic.
 It’s exciting to set up a Facebook campaign.
-It’s great fun to sit back from your Pinterest board and admire the pins you’ve collected, or your Insta list as it grows.
+It’s great fun to sit back from Insta and admire your followers as they grow.

 But when you focus on the content and lose sight of WHY you’re producing it, you’ll produce content that actually lessens your chances of getting an outcome.
 You’re now just broadcasting – not connecting.
 And while you may like it, my experience is that you’ll like it far more than your audience will.

 Let me illustrate: I’ve recently been working with a Government client on effectively using social media beyond broadcasting.
 We were focussing on recruitment – and coming up with ways to streamline their HR process using social media.